spring-projects/spring-hateoas/readme.md

       }
     }

-Setting the class up like this gives you the following benefits: there are a hand full of `createResource(…)` methods that will allow you to create an instance of the resource and have it a `Link` with a del of `self` added to it.
+Setting the class up like this gives you the following benefits: there are a hand full of `createResource(…)` methods that will allow you to create an instance of the resource and have it a `Link` with a rel of `self` added to it.
 The href of that link is determined by the configured controllers request mapping plus the id of the `Identifiable` (e.g. `/people/1` in our case).
 The resource type gets instantiated by reflection and expects a no-arg constructor.
 Simply override `instantiateResource(…)` in case you'd like to use a dedicated constructor or avoid the reflection performance overhead.

 The assembler can then be used to either assemble a single resource or an `Iterable` of them: